 The Principal Licensure Certificate Program through the Department of Educational Leadership provides the necessary courses and requirements for a Montana Class 3 Administrative License with a K-12 Principal Endorsement.
 Multiple endorsements will require more hours of coursework.

-For administrative licensure questions, please contact our college's Licensure and Assessment Manager, Kristi Murphy at email@example.com or 406.243.2121.
+For administrative licensure questions, please contact our college's Licensure and Assessment Manager, Kristi Steinberg at firstname.lastname@example.org or 406.243.2121.